The official start date is the first day of classes (for Fall 2024: September 3).

 We recognize that it can be challenging to secure housing in New York City and surrounding areas.
 We encourage you to explore the below resources as soon as possible.

-After the PhD Student Welcome, we encourage you to attend the incoming PhD Student Happy Hour gathering, where you will be able to mingle with your cohort as well as current PhD students and faculty.
+After the PhD Student Welcome, we encourage you to attend the incoming PhD Student Mixer, where you will be able to mingle with your cohort as well as current PhD students and faculty.
 Other good ways to stay in touch with your fellow PhD students are by attending events and workshops.

 Incoming students are expected to attend the New Graduate Student Orientation and the PhD orientation; both take place the last week of August.
 Exceptions for late arrivals are made by the Office of Graduate Academics and are almost exclusively granted for unavoidable visa delays.
 It is possible that your admission may be rescinded if you cannot arrive in NYC before classes begin.